RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 2. internal outliers : by observations that appear far away from other observations within the same cluster.

 ### Dis-advantage
-However, this algorithm suffers from several shortcomings:
+Clustering algorithm suffers from several shortcomings:
 1. accuracy affected by input parameter it requires an input parameter that affects both the performance and the accuracy of the results,
 2. manually identifying outlier